krg7880/Nix/grep/README.md

-### Introduction ###
+### Fast File Search ###
 Sometimes you need to search the FS to find a file by name.
-Drop the following function into your ~/.profile or ~/.bashrc file:
+Drop the following function into your ~/.profile or ~/.bashrc file, source it, and speed up your search.
+Note that you will need the (GNU Parallel)[http://www.gnu.org/software/parallel/] installed.

 ```bash
 # Find files faster on a large FS